AGG2017/kobra-unleashed/README.md

 ## Prerequisites

-- Root shell access to your Printer as described in this guide...
-TBD
+- Root shell access to your Printer as described in [this guide](ROOT-ACCESS.md)
 - Linux server based on Raspberry Pi 4 or 5
   - Reachable by IPv4 from the printer
   - Port 8883 has to be opened for MQTT(S)